-The compensation of our executive officers is determined by our board of directors.
+The compensation of our executive officers is determined by our board of directors based upon the recommendation of our compensation committee.
 Our formal annual compensation review process generally takes place during the first half of each fiscal year, after the results of the previous fiscal year are known.
-Annual discretionary cash bonuses for the completed fiscal year, if any, and long-term equity-based incentive compensation awards, if any, are awarded by the board of directors on a discretionary basis, generally during the first half of each fiscal year, after a review of the previous fiscal year's results.
+Annual discretionary cash bonuses for the completed fiscal year, if any, and long-term equity-based incentive compensation awards, if any, are awarded by the board of directors on a discretionary basis based upon the recommendation of the compensation committee, generally during the first half of each fiscal year, after a review of the previous fiscal year's results.

-As previously disclosed, we are a controlled company within the meaning of the rules of Nasdaq and are not required to have a compensation committee.
-However, members of our board of directors have substantial managerial experience and wide contacts in the biotechnology, medical technology and biopharmaceutical industries and in the broader healthcare industry, upon which they rely in making their determinations.
-The board of directors also takes into account publicly available information concerning the compensation practices of other, similarly situated companies in the biotechnology, medical technology and biopharmaceutical industries.
-This information is used by the board of directors informally and primarily for purposes of comparison to ascertain whether our compensation practices for our executive officers are broadly competitive.
-Our Chief Executive Officer makes recommendations with regard to the compensation of our executive officers, which are reviewed by the board of directors.
-Executive officers (including Mr. Gillheeney) do not participate in the board's determination of their own annual compensation.
+As previously disclosed, we are a controlled company within the meaning of the rules of Nasdaq and are not required to have a compensation committee composed entirely of independent directors.
+In making their recommendations and determinations, our compensation committee and our board of directors take into account publicly available information concerning the compensation practices of other, similarly situated companies in the biotechnology, medical technology and biopharmaceutical industries.
+This information is used by the compensation committee and the board of directors informally and primarily for purposes of comparison to ascertain whether our compensation practices for our executive officers are broadly competitive.
+Our Chief Executive Officer makes recommendations with regard to the compensation of our executive officers, which are reviewed by the compensation committee and the board of directors.
+Executive officers (including Mr. Gillheeney) do not participate in the compensation committee's recommendation regarding and the board's determination of their own annual compensation.